 The universe is awash in highly energetic particles with velocities approaching the speed of light.
-Though these particles exist in many places throughout the universe—and can even be found slamming into our own atmosphere—scientists don’t yet fully understand their origins.
+Though these particles exist in many places throughout the universe—and, as cosmic rays, can even be found slamming into our own atmosphere—scientists don’t yet fully understand their origins.

-Celestial objects such as neutron stars or the remnants of exploded stars eject particles with energies exceeding the capability of the best accelerators on Earth by a factor of a thousand or more.
-Known as cosmic rays, these high-energy particles are capable of reaching Earth where they are studied either by satellite-based detectors, or from the ground with instruments that examine their interaction with the Earth’s atmosphere.
+Celestial objects such as neutron stars are the remnants of exploded stars.
+They can eject particles with energies exceeding the capability of the best accelerators on Earth by a factor of a thousand or more.
+Subatomic particles have been detected with as much energy as a well-hit baseball!
+Known as cosmic rays, these high-energy particles are capable of reaching Earth, where they are studied either by satellite-based detectors like the Fermi Gamma-ray Space Telescope (Fermi), or from the ground with Cerenkov telescopes like HESS and VERITAS, instruments that examine interaction between the rays and the Earth’s atmosphere.

-Motivated by the rich data supplied by the Fermi Large Area Telescope, KIPAC researchers are vigorously pursuing an understanding of the phenomena responsible for acceleration of particles to enormous energies.
-To expand their view of the universe, KIPAC scientists are busy planning and conducting as radio, X-ray and optical observations of celestial sources of gamma-rays.
+Motivated by the rich data supplied by Fermi, KIPAC researchers are vigorously pursuing an understanding of the phenomena responsible for the acceleration of particles to enormous energies.
+To expand their view of the universe, KIPAC scientists are busy planning and conducting radio, X-ray and optical observations of celestial gamma-ray sources.
 KIPAC’s search runs the gamut from the exotic—remnants of exploded stars and astrophysical jets—to the seemingly mundane—our own Sun.
 Once thought to be an ordinary and quite stable star, the Sun is now known to contain very energetic particles.
 On occasion these particles penetrate the Earth's atmosphere, and can even briefly disrupt transmission of radio and TV signals.